The Africa Climate Summit: A matter of ubuntu and justice

-31 years after the inaugural climate Summit, Africa finally speaks.
-Articulating her own vision must be anchored in the idea of collective transformation.
+As Africa finally speaks, her vision must be anchored in the idea of collective transformation.

 At the inaugural Africa Climate Summit, we are coming together to chart a common narrative and pathway on the climate crisis, which must be grounded in justice for our people.
 We must seize our chance to transform people’s lives and livelihoods throughout the continent, setting concrete actions.

-It is essential we come together with common purpose — civil society, business and governments — to ensure our needs are front and center in ongoing negotiations, here in Nairobi at the Africa Climate Summit, Africa Climate Week and later at COP 28 in Dubai.
+It is essential we come together with common purpose — civil society, business and governments — to ensure our needs are front and centre in ongoing negotiations, here in Nairobi at the Africa Climate Summit, Africa Climate Week and later at COP28 in Dubai.

 For us this is a moment like no other, because it is the difference between life and death.
 The recent IPCC report set out clearly that Africa is warming faster than the rest of the world and at a pace to which communities will struggle to adapt.
 We must therefore lead the transformation.

-Presiding over the Africa Climate Summit should be the spirit of ubuntu, that uniquely African concept that recognizes that the identity and destiny of each of us is wrapped up in the identity and destiny of all.
-That’s certainly the case when it comes to the climate crisis, where no matter where you live in the world, the consequences of atmospheric and oceanic heating—catastrophic floods, crippling droughts, more powerful and frequent hurricanes, and the displacement of tens of millions of people as a result—are affecting everyone, rich and poor.
+Presiding over the Africa Climate Summit should be the spirit of ubuntu, that uniquely African concept that recognises that the identity and destiny of each of us is wrapped up in the identity and destiny of all.
+That’s certainly the case when it comes to the climate crisis, where no matter where you live in the world, the consequences of atmospheric and oceanic heating — catastrophic floods, crippling droughts, more powerful and frequent hurricanes, and the displacement of tens of millions of people as a result — are affecting everyone, rich and poor.
 The truth is that if we don’t act on this global problem, those disasters will only continue to occur with greater intensity and more often.
 They already are.
 That’s more land lost to water, more water lost to land, more farms going under, and food and lives lost.

 Our continent can demonstrate leadership in being the future of climate adaptation, generating renewable energy, sustainably leveraging its critical minerals and natural resources, and unleashing the vitality and entrepreneurship of our vibrant, youthful population.